Doug Willis: Casting

 The Willis family were created following a period of poor ratings in Sydney, a cast "shuffle", and a newly hired producer Margaret Slarke.
-Terrence Donovan was cast as the head of the family, Doug Willis.
+Terrence Donovan was cast as the family patriarch, Doug Willis.
 He had just completed a short stint in fellow Australian soap opera Home and Away, and he began filming in June 1990.
 The family aspect was one of the main reasons Donovan accepted the part.
 He told Chris Pritchard from Woman's Own, "I'm very pro that sort of thing.
 Having been part of two families that broke up in real life, it's nice to be in a loving family – even if it's only make-believe."
 Donovan added that he was enjoying his time with the show and was happy to stay for as long as the producers wanted him.
 He made his first screen appearance on 18 July 1990.
 The actor's son, Jason Donovan, previously appeared in the show as Scott Robinson from 1985 to 1989.
+Donovan later admitted that producers asked him to join the show when his son was cast, but he did not want to.
+Once Jason left, Donovan said "I thought now I can be my own person, so we went in there and created a family situation and it was really good.
+But that was 20 years ago.
+God!"